firestack/striptabs/README.md

 # Strip tabs
-a flake for tabs in nix
+A flake for tabs in nix strings